FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What Is Recurring Billing?

-Recurring billing is the automatic collection of payments from customers at regular intervals — typically monthly or annually — based on a subscription agreement.
-The customer authorizes the charge once, and the billing system handles every subsequent payment.
+Recurring billing is the automatic collection of payments from customers at regular intervals, typically monthly or annually, based on a subscription agreement.
+The customer authorizes the charge once, and the recurring billing system handles every subsequent payment.

-Subscription billing comes in a few flavors: fixed-amount (same charge every cycle), usage-based (metered at the end of the period), tiered (price changes with plan level), and hybrid (base fee plus usage).
-Most bootstrapped SaaS products start with fixed monthly billing and add annual plans later.
+Recurring billing comes in a few flavors: fixed-amount (same charge every cycle), usage-based (metered at the end of the period), tiered (price changes with plan level), and hybrid (base fee plus usage).
+Most bootstrapped SaaS products start with fixed monthly recurring billing and add annual plans later.

 The critical point: recurring billing is infrastructure, not just a payment.
 It involves invoice generation, payment method validation, tax calculation, proration for plan changes, and retry logic for failures.
 Get any of these wrong and your revenue numbers become unreliable.